Hunstanton: Tourism

 The town has several Victorian squares.
 Boston Square provides a view across the Wash to Boston, Lincolnshire where both Boston Stump and the seaside town of Skegness are visible on clear days.

 Hunstanton has a fairground, aquarium and seal sanctuary, leisure pool, theatre, large caravan parks with amenities, some amusement arcades, and a long promenade.
 The centrepiece remains the large sloping green from one end of High Street to the promenade.

-Hunstanton has markets on Wednesdays and Sundays selling fresh fish and fresh fruit and vegetables attract greater visitor numbers in the summer months through to the autumn.
-The main shopping streets have stone buildings, some with glazed canopies, evoking the Victorian and Edwardian eras of their construction.
+Hunstanton has markets on Wednesdays and Sundays selling fresh fish, and fresh fruit and vegetables, which attract greater visitor numbers in the summer months through to the autumn.
+The main shopping streets feature stone buildings, some with glazed canopies, evoking the Victorian and Edwardian eras of their construction.

 In good weather, excursion boats take visitors out to view grey and common seals that have colonised sand bars in the Wash and to the north of Norfolk.
-The countryside around Hunstanton is hillier than most of Norfolk and sparsely populated, the only large settlement nearby is King's Lynn, 12 mi to the south.
+The countryside around Hunstanton is hillier than most of Norfolk and sparsely populated; the only large settlement nearby is King's Lynn, 12 mi to the south.

 Hunstanton Pier

 The town once had a Victorian pleasure pier, with a pavilion and miniature steam railway.
+The pier was originally authorised by the Hunstanton Pier Order 1868.
 The pier pavilion was destroyed by fire in 1939, the pier was damaged by fire again in the 1950s, before almost the entire structure was washed away by a storm in 1978.
 What remained extended just 15 feet out from the amusement arcade and cafe built on the site of the original entrance.
 In 2002, the entire building, with the remains of the pier, was destroyed in a fire.
 The building was too badly damaged for the cause to be determined.
 Today, the site is occupied by an arcade and bowling alley complex.

 The pier featured in the 1957 Ealing Studios comedy film Barnacle Bill (released in the US as All at Sea) starring Alec Guinness.